pallgeuer/pepper_camera/README.md

 v4l2-ctl --list-formats-ext
 v4l2-ctl --device=/dev/video0 --all  # <-- Note that this displays sticky information from the last configured use of the camera
 ```
 For some webcams it might be advantageous to use an MJPEG device format, as opposed to YUV.
 This potentially provides larger images and higher framerates.
+Not so for the Pepper though.

-Alright, now with the GStreamer pipeline running on the robot (and no GStreamer test pipeline from above running on your computer), you can launch the Pepper camera node:
+Alright, now with the GStreamer pipeline running on the robot (and no GStreamer test pipeline from above still running on your computer), you can launch the Pepper camera node:
 ```sh
 source PATH/TO/pepper_ros_ws/devel/setup.bash         # <-- Only required once per terminal/bash session
 roslaunch pepper_camera pepper_top.launch cmd:=false  # <-- Could alternatively launch pepper_bottom.launch